mindit-io/aws-sam-serverless-services/README.md

                 Required: true

 ```
-<font color="red">Note that, even that this example is similar with the <a href="https://github.com/awslabs/serverless-application-model/tree/master/examples/2016-10-31/api_request_model"> awslabs/serverless-application-model </a>  one, there seems to be an issue with this configuration and you still need to manually activate the validator in the API Gateway console:</font>
+Note that, even that this example is similar with the [awslabs/serverless-application-model](https://github.com/awslabs/serverless-application-model/tree/master/examples/2016-10-31/api_request_model) one, there seems to be an issue with this configuration and you still need to manually activate the validator in the API Gateway console:
 ![mindit.io](images/lpi-set-validator.png)

 ## Lambda Custom Integration
 Template file: [template-li.yaml](template-lpi.yaml)

+Lambda proxy integration are very easy to set-up, but it offers you less control over the workflow.
+If you target a better separation of responsabilities between the integration layer and functional part of your application, you should look into utilizing  need to perform validations, transformations
+With Lambda Proxy Integration requests from the client are directly send to the lambda and responses are send back

 ## Lambda Custom Integration with body content validation
 Template file: [template-li-validate.yaml](template-lpi.yaml)